cothema/ionic-universal-firebase-login/README.md

 - Email
 - Phone

+**What's included?** Unified providers API, platform recognition, simple authentication guard, basic authentication service and basic user model.
+You can customize almost everything to your own needs.

 ## Contribution

 **Feel free to send pull requests or create new issues.**

 ## Installation

+- Before you start, be sure that you have signed your application.
+It is required for native authentication on Android and iOS.

 Install with `npm`: